C-O-M-M-A/rom-comma/docs/_sources/index.rst.txt

    contain the root `toctree` directive.

-rom-comma user guide
+**rom-comma user guide**
 =====================================

 .. warning:: This documentation is currently under construction

-abstract
+Abstract
 ---------

-Gaussian Process Regression, Global Sensitivity Analysis and Reduced Order Modelling by COMMA Research at The University of Sheffield
+**Gaussian Process Regression, Global Sensitivity Analysis and Reduced Order Modelling by COMMA Research at The University of Sheffield**

 .. currentmodule:: romcomma

-contents
+Contents
 ---------

 .. toctree::